Bihari brothers: Pseudonyms and royalties

-Though they were not songwriters, the Biharis often purchased or claimed co-authorship of songs that appeared on their own labels, thus procuring songwriting royalties for themselves, in addition to their other sources of income.
+Though they were not songwriters, the Biharis often purchased or claimed co-authorship of songs that appeared on their labels, taking songwriting royalties for themselves in addition to their other sources of income.

 Sometimes these songs were older standards renamed.
 B.B.
 King's rendition of "Rock Me Baby" was such a tune; anonymous jams, as with "B.B.'s Boogie" or songs by employees, such as bandleader Vince Weaver.
 The Biharis used a number of pseudonyms for songwriting credits: Jules was credited as Jules Taub, Joe as Joe Josea, and Saul as Sam Ling.
 One song by John Lee Hooker, "Down Child" is solely credited to "Taub", with Hooker receiving no credit for the song whatsoever.
 Another, "Turn Over a New Leaf" is credited to Hooker and "Ling".
 Taub was the Biharis' mother's maiden name.

 The Biharis added their name to writing credits when they had had no input into the writing of the music or lyrics.
 B.B.
 King said: "The company I was with knew a lot of things they didn’t tell me, that I didn’t learn about until later...
 Some of the songs I wrote, they added a name when I copyrighted it,"..."Like 'King and Ling' or 'King and Josea.'
 There was no such thing as Ling, or Josea.
 No such thing.
 That way, the company could claim half of your song."
 Ike Turner was a young talent scout for the Biharis and was also a session musician and production assistant.
 Turner, unaware of royalties, wrote songs as well which the Biharis copyrighted under their pseudonyms.
 Turner estimated he "wrote 78 hit records for the Biharis."